-Overseas Program Overview
+Overseas Cohort Overview

-(CURRENTLY FULL - We will accept new applicants in 2025)
+(CURRENTLY FULL - We will accept new applicants in 2026, application deadline Jan 31, 2026)

 Our clinic enjoys an interdependent relationship with Newlife School where each student is fully immersed into opportunities to serve hundreds of families.
 Therefore, enrollment in Newlife can be a deeply fulfilling and rewarding experience.